odsod/language-based-security-report/report.md

 contain one single tag, with a `type=yaml` attribute.
 Any `YAML` inside this tag will then be deserialized within the context of the application runtime.

-As an example, sending the following payload in a `POST`-request to the application should result in the `Time` object described as `YAML` being deserialized and evaluated:
+#### Verifying the vulnerability

+We can test that the above description is accurate by sending a simple payload to the application containing nothing but a serialized `Time` object.
+If the server actually deserializes the `YAML` content, the console should log the deserialized version of the `Time` object, which should be the current time.

+This `XML` payload would look as such:

     <?xml version="1.0" encoding="UTF-8"?>
     <exploit type="yaml">--- !ruby/object:Time {}
     </exploit>

-In order to test this, we need a reliable way of sending exploit payloads to our vulnerable application.
+We now need a reliable way of sending exploit payloads to our vulnerable application.
+A very simple way is to construct the `POST` requests manually and sending them using the `netcat`-tool.

+We thus construct a `POST` request for our example payload:

+With our example application still running on port `3000`, we use `netcat` to deliver the payload, which we assume resides in a file called `payload_time`:

+    nc localhost 3000 < payload_time

+Upon inspection of the application console, we see the following printed:

+As it turns out, the rails router does not process `POST` requests by default.
+We can however get around this using a special `HTTP` header:

+    X-HTTP-Method-Override: GET

+This header makes the router treat the `POST` request as if it were a `GET` request.

+Upon sending the payload with the modified header, we get the following output in the console:

+We have thus verified that the described vulnerability exists.

+#### Exploiting the vulnerability

-The fact that we can have `YAML` objects deserialized on the server does not however directly imply that we can have arbitrary code executed.
-However, after knowledge about the vulnerability became public, it seems that its severity increased as various security enthusiasts devised increasingly harmful exploits, ranging from simple `DoS` attacks, to `SQL` injections and finally `RCE`, remote code execution.
+The fact that we can have `YAML` objects deserialized on the server does not directly imply that we can have arbitrary code executed.
+We can, however, have objects of arbitrary classes deserialized.

+After knowledge about the vulnerability became public, it seems that its severity increased as various security enthusiasts devised increasingly harmful exploits, ranging from simple `DoS` attacks, to `SQL` injections and finally `RCE`, remote code execution.

+The `DoS` attack is similar to the payload containing a `Time` object that we have already seen.
+Only this time, we `POST` a great many Ruby symbols to the application.
+Since symbols are never garbage collected once defined, the deserialization of this payload will result in the symbol table overflowing and the application crashing.

-Examples of these attacks are provided by blogger under the alias *ronin*[^8].
-Here is a simple example of how a DoS attack can be mounted by just by having `YAML` deserialized:
+Examples of this and many other attacks are provided by blogger under the alias *ronin*[^8].
+Here is a simple example of a payload for a `DoS` attack:

     <?xml version="1.0" encoding="UTF-8"?>
     <exploit type="yaml">---:foo1: true